 Our specialist teams are trained to provide compassionate, sensitive and pain controlled support when delivering end of life care at home.

 It is very reassuring to families to the know their loved ones are cared for with dignity in the best possible way.

 Direct Care work together with clients and their families, social workers, District Nurses, GP’s and Palliative CareTeam to ensure clients receive the expert care they need, in the place they feel most comfortable.
 We can support your loved one to develop an advanced care plan which states their needs and wishes for their end of life care and what is important to them, enabling confidence, comfort, and a feeling of being more in control of their support.

 Care at Home

-Many people nearing the end of their lives wants to stay in their own home for as long as possible.
-This can usually be arranged with help from a combination of community palliative care nurses, District Nurses, GP’s and Social services.
+Many people nearing the end of their lives want to stay in their own home for as long as possible.
+This can usually be arranged with help from a combination of community Palliative Care Nurses, District Nurses, GP’s and Social Services.